Systematic search for singularities in 3D Euler flows: Numerical results

-The time evolution of the width $\delta(t)$ of the analyticity strip and of the corresponding order $n(t)$ of the singularity in optimal flows computed with $N=512,1024$ is shown in figures \ref{fig:strip:75}(a) and \ref{fig:strip:75}(b), respectively.
-These quantities are shown only up to times when they can still be determined in a reliable manner, i.e., as long as $e(2\pi\lfloor N/3\rfloor, t) \leq 10^{-20}$.
-In figure \ref{fig:strip:75}(a) we see that, following an initial period of growth, $\delta(t)$ starts to decrease around the middle of the time window and, interestingly, this decrease becomes faster than exponential approximately at the time when the computations become under-resolved.
+The time evolution of the width $\delta(t)$ of the analyticity strip and of the corresponding order $n(t)$ of the singularity in optimal flows computed with $N=512,1024$ is shown in figures \ref{fig:strip:75}(a) and \ref{fig:strip:75}(b), respectively. {When determining these parameters by minimizing \eqref{eq:chi} we use $k_> = k_0$, i.e., the spectrum was fitted up to the maximum wavenumbers unaffected by aliasing.
+The fitting was also terminated whenever $\delta(t) \leq 0$.} {In figure \ref{fig:strip:75}(a) we see that, following an initial period of growth, $\delta(t)$ starts to decrease when $t > 40$ and this decrease follows a power-law behavior.
+According to the reliability conditions \eqref{eq:Trel} indicated in figure \ref{fig:strip:75}(a), when $N = 1024$, we can trust the numerical computation up to time $t = \Trel = 51.875$, which is close to, but slightly longer, than the time $T_0$ when aliasing errors appear.
+This is reasonable as there is a delay in the effect of aliasing errors on the part of the spectrum which determines the width of the analyticity strip.}